Effects of radiative losses on the relativistic jets of high-mass microquasars: Discussion

-In single fluid simulations the dynamics is dominated by the ions, while the electrons are responsible for most of the radiative losses.
-Studies such as \cite{vink2015electron, zhdankin2021production} have shown processes such as shocks and radiative relativistic turbulences may create and/or maintain a difference between ion and electron temperature.
-Such temperature difference has been observed in supernova remnants \citep{vink2003slow}.
-In particular, \cite{vink2015electron} suggest from thermodynamical consideration at shocks that the sonic Mach number of the upstream flow is the main parameter governing this temperature difference: at low Mach number ($M\leq$2) the shock will not induce a temperature difference, while at high Mach number above $M\sim60$ the ratio between electron and ion temperature will be equal to the mass ratio $T_e/T_i = m_e/\langle m_i \rangle$.
-Between those extremal values, this ratio will roughly vary with $M^{-2}$.
+In single-fluid simulations, the dynamics is dominated by the ions, while the electrons are responsible for most of the radiative losses.
+Studies such as \cite{vink2015electron, zhdankin2021production} have shown that processes such as shocks and radiative relativistic turbulences may create and/or maintain a difference between ion and electron temperature.
+This temperature difference has been observed in supernova remnants \citep{vink2003slow}.
+In particular, \cite{vink2015electron} suggested from thermodynamical consideration at shocks that the sonic Mach number of the upstream flow is the main parameter governing this temperature difference: at low Mach numbers ($M\leq2$), the shock will not induce a temperature difference, while at a high Mach number above $M\sim60,$ the ratio of the electron and ion temperature will be equal to the mass ratio $T_e/T_i = m_e/\langle m_i \rangle$.
+Between these extremal values, this ratio will roughly vary with $M^{-2}$.